antecedent/patchwork/README.md

 		}
 	});

-Now, we shall rewrite the code above in a more idiomatic way, using filter chains:
+Now, we shall rewrite the code above in a more idiomatic way, using **filter chains**:

 	use Patchwork as p;